 This Climate Literacy Resource is being developed at Smith College in the town currently known as Northampton, Massachusetts.
 Below we offer the land acknowledgment of the college.
-Such land acknowledgments are important because they credit the people to whom the land belongs:
+Such land acknowledgments are important because they credit the people who belong to the land:

 We acknowledge that this campus is built within the ancestral homelands of the Nonotuck peoples.
 We also recognize our present-day neighboring Indigenous nations: the Nipmuc and the Wampanoag to the east, the Mohegan and the Pequot to the south, the Mohican to the west, and the Abenaki to the north.
 We acknowledge, too, the presence of Native people among and all around us.

 However, land acknowledgments are not enough on their own.
 By offering a land acknowledgment to preface this webpage, we recognize that we – most professors and students at Smith – are settlers here.
-We also hope to inspire you to take action to support Indigenous communities today.
+We also hope to inspire action to support Indigenous communities today.

 Indigenous perspectives are essential to cultivating climate literacy.
 The climate information presented in this resource cannot be separated from the truth of European settler colonialism, in which colonizers throughout the world have systematically stolen land from Native groups and killed and displaced their inhabitants.
 Colonization is not a completed or singular event, but an ongoing process that continues to devastate Indigenous people throughout the world.
 Listed below are links to climate-related entries and other resources pertaining to Indigenous knowledge and perspectives: